 FRYSC CORPS is an AmeriCorps program partnering with the Division of Family Resource and Youth Services Centers to help students who struggle to read well and support FRYSCs.

-The Corporation for National Community Service funds FRYSC CORPS through a competitive federal grant that provides a living allowance, health benefits and training for individuals to become reading tutors at host FRYSCs throughout districts in targeted Kentucky counties.
-This grant also allows school districts to engage high school students in service to families, schools and community.
+The federal AmeriCorps agency funds FRYSC Corps through a grant through Serve Kentucky that provides a living allowance, health benefits and training for individuals to act as reading tutors at host FRYSCs throughout districts in targeted Kentucky counties.
+This grant also allows school districts to engage high school students in service to families, schools and communities.

-FRYSC CORPS members are AmeriCorps members who commit to a term of service that may last up to two years.
+FRYSC Corps members are AmeriCorps members who commit to a term of service that may last up to two years.
 They serve under the supervision of FRYSC coordinators in cooperation with principals and teachers.
-Full time members provide individual and small group reading tutoring for students identified as at risk for academic failure.
-Members also support school reading intervention to give struggling students the tools necessary to achieve success while in school and beyond.
-Minimum time members are high school students who act as peer mentors while gaining valuable work experience as they support FRYSC programs.
+Full-time members provide individual and small-group reading tutoring for students identified as at risk for academic failure.
+Members support school reading efforts to give struggling students the tools necessary to achieve success while in school and beyond.
+Minimum-time members are high school students who address food insecurity in their communities while gaining valuable work experience as they support FRYSC programs.

 FRYSC Corps Mission Statement

-FRYSC CORPS is an AmeriCorps project, with members committed to serving the children of Kentucky in partnership with caring families, supportive schools and resource centers, active communities and dedicated volunteers, providing literacy-rich opportunities to assist K-12 students in improving their reading skills, benefiting their entire lives.
+FRYSC Corps is an AmeriCorps project whose members are committed to serving Kentucky children in partnership with caring families, supportive schools and resource centers, active communities and dedicated volunteers to provide literacy-rich opportunities to help K-12 students improve their reading skills and life-long opportunities.

-- 30+ AmeriCorps members serve full-time in FRYSCs during the school year (1700 hours).
+- More than 50 AmeriCorps members serve full- and part-time in FRYSCs during the school year.

 - Trained reading tutors may work with K-12 students.

-- Members provide 15-25 students tutoring for 13+ hours each during the service term.
+- Members tutor 15-25 students for more than 13 hours each during the service term.

-- Members give direct support for FRYSC core components to eliminate nonacademic barriers to learning.
+- Members directly support FRYSC core components to eliminate non-academic barriers to learning.

-- Members earn $12,630 living allowance and $5,785 education award paid through the FRYSC Corps grant and a $6,495 education award after successfully completing service requirements.
+- Members earn up to $16,502 living allowance paid through the FRYSC Corps grant and a $6,495 education award after successfully completing service requirements.

-- High school student members earn $1,230 for college or vocational education only.
+- High school student members earn a partial education award for college or vocational education.